estomagordo/wordle/README.md

 The author of this repository is in no way affiliated with the author(s) of Wordle.

-Currently, there are four files of interest:
+Currently, there are five files of interest:

 **wordle.py**